 A 2019 Pierce on a Saber Chassis with a Cummins L9 engine.
 Our newest addition to our apparatus lineup.
 Seats 5 firefighters, hauls 2000 gallons of water and can pump at 1250 gpm.
 Further details available on the Pierce website. https://www.piercemfg.com/customers/new-deliveries/whatcom-county-fire-district-16-tanker-32049

-A 4WD, BLS transport capable aid vehicle well suited for the rural environment that is our district.
+A 2016 4WD Braun/Dodge, BLS transport capable aid vehicle well suited for the rural environment that is our district.

-Our aid rig in a past life, now repurposed to hold some water with a pump and tools to get us out to wildfires before they get too large.
-Brush 86 can transport 5 firefighters and is often used to haul extra manpower to aid and accident scenes.
+Brush 86 is a 1990 Chevrolet that can transport 5 firefighters and is often used to haul extra manpower to aid and accident scenes.

 Coming soon...